 Technical differences between ETFs and mutual funds

-The original basket of securities is held at a custodial bank and monitored by the ETF’s manager.
-When an authorized participant wants or needs the individual securities rather than ETF creation units, it simply assembles enough ETF shares to make up a creation unit.
-It returns the creation unit to the ETF in exchange for the equivalent securities (based on the creation unit’s net asset value), plus any cash accumulated from dividends.
+The original basket of securities is held at a custodial bank for safekeeping and monitored by the ETF’s manager.
+When an authorized participant wants or needs the individual securities rather than the large ETF creation units, it simply assembles enough ETF shares to make up a creation unit.
+Then, it returns the creation unit to the ETF in exchange for the equivalent securities (based on the creation unit’s net asset value, or price per share), plus cash accumulated from dividends.

 Creation units are constantly created and redeemed by an ETF, depending on supply and demand.
 The authorized participant’s decision about whether to hold creation units or the shares they represent may be determined by their relative values.